ChidoGang/README.Generator/Develop/README.md

   * [Question](#questions)

   ## Description
-  This code was intended to save the developer time by Automatically generate a README.
+  This program was created to help save time by automatically generating a README template

   ## Installation
-  mpa i
+  Npm i

   ## Usage
-  How to understand node
+  nothing

   ## Credits
   This program was written by ChidoGang.